 - Updating the Voluntary Ambulance Inspection Program incorporating minor enhancements and the 2022 EMS Protocol additions. - Continue to support Winterfest / Miltenberger online conferences.
-This online continuing education content will remain available through December 31, 2022. - Continue working with several recipients of the Cardiac Device grant to assist them with their reimbursements. - Working with various stakeholders in the First Responder Health and Wellness area on statewide projects. - o Assisting three Region IV jurisdictions with ELITE enhancements. - Assisted EMSOPs with data reporting. - o Region IV staff continue to support Maryland's continuing COVID-19 response efforts. - Currently facilitating Hospital Base Station re-designations for two hospitals in Region IV.
+This online continuing education content will remain available through December 31, 2022. - Continue working with several recipients of the Cardiac Device grant to assist them with their reimbursements. - Working with various stakeholders in the First Responder Health and Wellness area on statewide projects. - Assisting two Region IV jurisdictions with ELITE enhancements. - Assisted EMSOPs with data reporting. - Region IV staff continue to support Maryland's continuing COVID-19 response efforts.